 Lori Miller Kase, a Connecticut-based freelance writer, specializes in health and also writes frequently about the arts, food and parenting.
-A journalist for more than 25 years, she has been published in a wide range of national and local publications, including Discover, Vogue, The Atlantic, Aeon, The New York Times, Self, Eating Well, Parents, The Boston Globe Magazine, The Philadelphia Inquirer, Brain,Child, LIterary Mama, Reader’s Digest, Health, The Hartford Courant and Hartford Magazine.
+A journalist for more than 30 years, she has been published in a wide range of national and local publications, including Discover, Vogue, The Atlantic, Aeon, The New York Times, Leaps, Self, Eating Well, Parents, The Boston Globe Magazine, The Philadelphia Inquirer, Reader’s Digest, Health, The Hartford Courant and Hartford Magazine.
 She has been awarded for "Excellence in Journalism" by the Connecticut Society of Professional Journalists.
 She is Health Editor at Large for CoveyClub, a website geared toward women over 40.

 Lori also writes fiction, and is currently seeking representation for her debut YA novel, The Accident.
+Her fiction and creative nonfiction has appeared in literary journals including Literary Mama and Brain,Child, and she teaches creative writing to elementary and middle school students.

 If you're like me, and you've put off your preventive health exams until after COVID vaccination, there's something you should know before you schedule your next breast imaging exam.
 A common side effect of the vaccine can be misinterpreted as cancer on a mammogram.